National Immunisation Advisory Committee

 The National Immunisation Advisory Committee (NIAC) is an Irish advisory body that advises the Chief Medical Officer and Department of Health in the area of immunisation procedures and related matters.
 NIAC was established within the Royal College of Physicians of Ireland (RCPI) in 1998.
+In March 2025, it moved to the Health Information and Quality Authority.
 It comprises representatives from a broad range of medical and healthcare organisations with expertise in immunisation.

 Purpose

 According to its Term of Reference, the purposes of NIAC are as follows: